jennguyen1/nhuyhoa/_source/2015-12-18-Merges-and-Joins.Rmd

 To specify the join, simply replace the blank with `inner`, `full outer`, `left`, or `right`.

-To join multiple data frames in SQL, you can also do successive joins.
+To join multiple data frames in SQL, do successive joins.
 Simply append an additional `___ join ... on` statements after the previous join.

 Other operations to combine tables: